The-Social-Proof-Foundation/docs/blockchain/bridge.md

 4. Automatic Detection and Transfer to MySocial Chain
 •	Once the tokens are received on the Base EVM address, the system verifies the transaction and automatically transfers the equivalent amount of native MySocial tokens to the user’s corresponding wallet on the MySocial chain.

-## Liquidity Pool Management
+## Treasury Management

-To facilitate these transactions, MySocial maintains a dedicated liquidity pool.
-This pool ensures that there are sufficient native MySocial tokens available to fulfill incoming bridging requests, providing users with a smooth and efficient experience.
+To facilitate these transactions, MySocial maintains a dedicated Treasury.
+This Treasury ensures that there are sufficient native MySocial tokens available to fulfill incoming bridging requests, providing users with a smooth and efficient experience.

 ## Security Considerations